phylolab/leucokranosHybrid/README.md

 # Introduction
 This repository contains two workflows to obatin SNPs from raw sequencing data using ATLAS and GATK.
-We developed the workflows for our paper (https://doi.org/10.1101/2024.03.10.584293).
+We developed the workflows for [our paper](https://doi.org/10.1101/2024.03.10.584293).

 # Prerequisites
 ## ATLAS
-You can simply install the software using the below command provided by [the developer](https://anaconda.org/bioconda/atlas)
+You can simply install the software using the below command provided by [the developers](https://anaconda.org/bioconda/atlas)
 ```shell
 conda install bioconda::atlas
 ```